achtnullzwei/Doorman/docs/en/guide/firmware/nuki-bridge.md

+---
+description: Documentation for the Nuki Bridge Addon, including setup and usage to integrate your Nuki system with the intercom gateway.
+---

 # Nuki Bridge Addon

 This add-on integrates the [Nuki Bridge](https://github.com/uriyacovy/ESPHome_nuki_lock) component via Bluetooth LE (BLE). **Using Improv over BLE at the same time is not supported**, as the Nuki Bridge occupies the Bluetooth stack.
 It's also not compatible with the MQTT or HomeKit integrations.